SilvaScenes: Tree Detection and Species Classification from Under-Canopy Images in Natural Forests: Related work

-\paragraph{Tree detection} Several works have explored ground-level tree detection. \citet{da_silva_visible_2021} recorded a multi-modal dataset combining \num{2716} color and \num{915} thermal images for trunk detection with bounding boxes.
-Similarly, \citet{grondin_tree_2023} introduced CanaTree100, a dataset for tree trunk detection and segmentation and keypoint estimation, collected in Quebec, Canada.
-CanaTree100 contains over \num{920} trees annotated across \num{100} images, with instance segmentation masks and keypoints for diameter, felling cut and inclination.
-Although these datasets include multiple tree species, class labels are not provided in the ground truth.
-As such, they are unsuitable for species classification.
+A few datasets focus on image-based tree detection in under-canopy environments. \citet{da_silva_visible_2021} proposed ForTrunkDet, a multi-modal dataset recorded in three Portuguese forests, combining \num{2716} colour and \num{915} thermal images for trunk detection with bounding boxes.
+Similarly, \citet{grondin_tree_2023} introduced CanaTree100, a dataset for trunk detection, segmentation, and keypoint estimation.
+The dataset contains over \num{920} trees annotated across \num{100} images collected in Quebec, Canada, with instance segmentation masks and keypoints for diameter, felling cut, and inclination.
+Compared to bounding boxes, instance segmentation masks provide finer, pixel-level spatial information, which can be of interest when accounting for the natural clutter and highly variable shapes of trees in forests.
+Importantly, these datasets do not provide class labels in the ground truth and are thus unsuitable for species classification.

-\paragraph{Taxonomic classification of trees} At ground level, multiple datasets focus on single-tree classification. \citet{beery_auto_2022} introduced the Auto Arborist dataset for genus classification of \SI{2.6}{M} trees across \num{344} genera.
-Unfortunately, these images were sourced from Google Street View, and are thus unrepresentative of the complex conditions present in natural forests.
-Closer to our work, \citet{carpentier_tree_2018} created BarkNet, a collection of over \num{23000} close-up images of bark of \num{23} species in Quebec, Canada.
+When it comes to taxonomic classification, multiple datasets have been proposed at single-tree level. \citet{beery_auto_2022} introduced the Auto Arborist dataset for genus classification of \SI{2.6}{M} trees across \num{344} genera, with images sourced from Google Street View.
+Although the scale of the dataset is impressive, the images do not pose the same perception challenges as natural forests, as trees are typically isolated and fully visible, providing clear views of the canopy and structure.
+Furthermore, distribution of the dataset has officially ended due to maintenance constraints.
+On the other hand, \citet{carpentier_tree_2018} proposed BarkNet 1.0, a collection of over \num{23000} close-up images of bark from \num{23} species near Quebec City, Quebec, Canada.
 A total of \num{1006} trees are included, along with their \ac{DBH}.
-Likewise, \citet{warner_centralbark_2024} proposed CentralBark, a dataset with over \num{19000} close-up bark images from \num{4697} trees across \num{25} species native to Indiana, Illinois and Ohio, USA.
+Similarly, \citet{warner_centralbark_2024} developed CentralBark, a dataset with over \num{19000} close-up bark images from \num{4697} trees across \num{25} species native to Indiana, Illinois and Ohio, USA.
 In addition to bark images and \ac{DBH}, CentralBark provides bark moisture condition and \ac{GNSS} coordinates.
-Crucially, approaches that require close-up images of each individual tree sidestep the detection component, thereby reducing their applicability to forestry automation.
+Both of these works demonstrate the feasibility of accurate species identification from bark images alone, which is relevant for under-canopy perception tasks.
+However, approaches that require close-up images of each individual tree sidestep the detection component, thereby reducing their applicability to forestry automation.